-The schedule of classes, posted in MyUB and as a PDF online at www.ubalt.edu/records prior to registration each semester, is the official record of the class offerings for the semester.
+The schedule of classes, posted in the MyUB portal at ubalt.edu/records prior to registration each semester, is the official record of the class offerings for the semester.
 It reflects current academic information necessary for students, faculty and staff to plan for the semester.
 The schedule of classes, along with registration dates and the academic calendar, can be found on the University's website.
+Registration throughout the registration period can be accomplished using MyUB, the University's online information and registration system.

-Students should be aware that the University does not cancel any student's registration for nonpayment.
-Students must withdraw from class(es), and failure to do so will create a financial obligation to the University even if the student does not attend class(es).
-Please review the appropriate policy in the Tuition and Fees section of this catalog or at www.ubalt.edu/bursar.
+Students should be aware that they must withdraw from class(es) they do not wish to attend.
+Failure to do so will create a financial obligation to the University even if the student does not attend class(es).
+Please review the appropriate policy in the Tuition and Fees section of this catalog or at ubalt.edu/bursar.